SiyuLyu2451/GEOL0069_Final_Project_XAI_Sea_Ice_Roughness/README.md

 ![Polynomial feature importance](figures/polynomial_regression_feature_importance.png)

+*Figure 4: Feature importance ranking from polynomial regression coefficients.*

 ### Neural network SHAP values

 A neural network regression model was trained using the same 21 input features.
 SHAP values were then calculated on a subset of the test dataset.
 SHAP values explain how much each feature contributes to the model prediction for individual samples.

 ![Neural network SHAP summary](figures/neural_network_shap_summary_plot.png)

+*Figure 5: SHAP summary plot showing the influence of input features on the neural network prediction.*

 ### Gaussian Process ARD length-scales